virtualolsonNo1/ChessBoardFrontend/README.md

 TODO:
-- Done for now?
 - maybe test fix with regex and keeping string till best move shows its done or stop called
+- update to check if lichess API working or not (off rip/repeatedly)?